Get

 Image Credit: ALEX_UGALEK, Shutterstock

 Yes, it’s worth repeating: Hydration is important!
 Lethargy is a telltale sign of dehydration, along with dry gums, loss of appetite, and excessive panting.
 Always make sure your dog has access to unlimited fresh, clean water to prevent dehydration in the first place.
 This goes doubly outdoors, where your dog might play for too long in the sun.
 Not hydrating and being in the sun is a surefire recipe for potentially fatal heatstroke.
-If your dog has plenty of water and still appears dehydrated, they need to see a vet.
+If your dog has access to plenty of water and still appears dehydrated, they should see a veterinarian.

 6. Addressing Critical Health Concerns